 Many businesses turn to referral marketing because they want to expand their reach and because they know their customers can market to potential leads far more successfully than they can, which is just one of the benefits of referral marketing.
+It also dives into social marketing, which “sells” a behavior or lifestyle.

 In fact, Nielsen found that people are 4 times more likely to buy when referred by a friend.
 Meaning referral marketing has the potential to help grow because it uses the power of your own customers to do the talking for you.
 Creating a sense of trust before a purchase is made.